Summer of '69

 And if I had the choice I'd always want to be there

-Imagine ... brand new vinyl releases from The Beatles, Bob Dylan, the Rolling Stones, Chicago, Cream, Creedence Clearwater, The Band, Santana, The Who, Joe Cocker, and Led Zeppelin!
-Not to mention Woodstock!!
+In 1969 there were brand new vinyl releases from Bob Dylan, the Rolling Stones, Chicago, Cream, Creedence Clearwater, The Band, Santana, The Who, Joe Cocker, David Bowie, Pink Floyd, Procol Harem, and Led Zeppelin -- and two new Beatle albums: Yellow Submarine and Abbey Road.
+How amazing is that?

 Those were the best days of my life

-As I mentioned, "Best Days Of My Life" was originally going to be our title.
-In fact, in our first draft of the song, the phrase "best days of my life" appears seven times, while the phrase "summer of '69" appears only once.
+As I mentioned, "Best Days Of My Life" was our original title.
+In our first draft of the song, the phrase "best days of my life" appears seven times, while the phrase "summer of '69" appears only once.

-By the time we recorded the final demo of the song, "best days of my life" had been demoted, appearing only three times, while the phrase "summer of '69" appears five times ... a deliberate change of emphasis.
+By the time we recorded the final demo of the song, "best days of my life" had been demoted, appearing only three times, while the phrase "summer of '69" appeared five times ... a much better title!
+More about this below.

 Ain't no use in complainin' when you got a job to do